 - Choose peppers that are roughly the same size, cut in half and remove the seeds and ribs.

-- In a food processor add cream cheese, hot sauce, ranch dressing, lime juice, dill and pepper.
-Process until creamy.
+- In a food processor, process cream cheese, hot sauce, ranch dressing, lime juice, dill and pepper.

 - Add shredded cooked chicken, cheese and chopped green onion to the processor.